christianityorigins/website/books/_posts/2024-08-13-the-origins-of-christianity.md

     [[link](https://ranajitpal-jesus-from-asia-minor.blogspot.com/2011/06/jesus-christ-was-amyntas-of-galatia_20.html)])

 [^7]: The name Herod likely derives from the amalgamation of Horus and
-    Hercules.
+    Hercules (Herakles in Greek).
 Mark Antony claimed descent from Hercules and declared himself an incarnation of Horus.
 Herod became king of judaea around the time of Mark Antony's "suicide".
 This is typical for these elites, they would kill off one character and then assume another one in a different location as if they were actors in a play\
     --The Shekel of Tyre that King
     Herod minted depicts Mark Antony and an image of Hercules: https://www.forumancientcoins.com/numiswiki/view.asp?key=tyrian%20shekels
     [[link](https://www.forumancientcoins.com/numiswiki/view.asp?key=tyrian%20shekels)].
 Herod also built a number of temples and shrines dedicated to Hercules, including one in Beirut and another in Tyre.
 He also depicted himself as Hercules in his Herodian Cult.
-King Herod's son, Herod Antipas,has the same name as Mark Antony's son, Antyllus.
+King Herod's son, Herod Antipas, has the same name as Mark Antony's son, Antyllus, King Herod's other son Antipater was Iullus Antonius, Mark Antony's son with Fulvia.
+The wife of Iullus Antonius is called Marcella daughter of Octavian/Augustus’ sister Octavia.
+Fulvia and Antony also are said to have had two daughters, Antonia I and Antonia II.
+Caligula and Claudius were descendants of Antonia I. Probably Antonia I and/or II was the sister of Herod the Great called Salome.
+Probably there is also a connection between "Costabar" husband of Salome and the Roman "Ahenobarbus" who married Antonia I.
+    --Mark Antony (King Herod) = Tiberius Claudius Nero.
+The way to make this connection is through the equivalence of Doris the first wife of Herod the Great and Livia Drusilla the second wife of Octavius/Caesar Augustus.
+Augustus was first married to Scribonia, but not happily.
+In 39 BC she gave birth to a daughter, Julia, but was divorced by Augustus.
+In the same year he became engaged to Livia Drusilla, who was at the time pregnant, not by Augustus but by her own first husband.
+That husband was Tiberius Claudius Nero, praetor of 41 BC and son of another Tiberius Claudius Nero, praetor of 62 BC.
+Tiberius Claudius Nero and Livia Drusilla's son was emperor Tiberius Julius Caesar Augustus.

 [^8]: Jesus ben Gamala/Gamaliel aka Jesus ben Sapphias was also King
     Izas Ma'nu (Jesus Emmanuel) Monobazus of Adiabene aka Yeshua